 It hasn’t always been this way.
 I remember when I was a young boy, my parents revered the presidency.
-I didn’t grow up with a distrust of government.
+I didn’t grow up with a distrust of the government.
 I was often reminded of all the good that the government had done for our nation.
 We made multiple trips to Washington DC to celebrate our country and visit our esteemed public institutions.
 I, personally, read countless books on our presidents and grew up mostly proud of who had led our country (regardless of party).
 We had our national challenges and tragedies, but we overcame them.
 Moreover, as we traveled it felt good to be an American.
 You just have to read the history of the 20th century to see all the good that the United States did in the world.
 Of course, we weren’t perfect.
 No country is.
-However, if you look back through the history books, I believe this country’s done a pretty good job managing its hegemonic position in the world.
+However, if you look back through the history books, I believe this country’s done a fairly decent job managing its hegemonic position in the world.

 We currently have a sitting president contesting the election before it even takes place which is hard to fathom.
 It wasn’t that long ago that our electoral process was the standard for the rest of the world (e.g., Afghanistan and Iraq).
 How could it fall apart so quickly?
 Is there really this much distrust or is it simply contrived?
 Upon his election, President Trump formed a commission to research election fraud and ended up quietly disbanding it because they found nothing of consequence, now he routinely says the opposite even though he knows better.
 Our military and large numbers of other people have been voting by mail for years and it was never an issue.
 In fact, we were lectured to respect and not discount absentee ballots and now they’re untrustworthy.
 I honestly don’t know how some politicians (from both sides) manage to sleep at night given all the damage they’ve done to this country.
 I guess when you lack a conscience, everything is on the table that furthers your objective.
-Sadly, many of them probably sleep much better than me with no self-reflection or remorse whatsoever.
+Sadly, many of them sleep much better than me with no self-reflection or remorse whatsoever.

 Our current public leader has been intent on delegitimizing any news source that doesn’t paint him in a favorable light and people jump on his bandwagon without a second thought.
 It’s hard to believe and accept the questionable information resources some people use to make their points.
-I’ve actually had people counter the NY Times with a fledgling niche music magazine.
-Whatever happened to fact checking your sources and validating them with other reputable sources?
-Sometimes you actually have to read multiple dense articles to understand something.
-We playing right into Russia and China’s media manipulation agenda.
+I’ve had people counter the NY Times with a fledgling niche music magazine.
+Whatever happened to fact-checking your sources and validating them with other reputable sources?
+Sometimes you must read multiple dense articles to understand something.
+We are playing right into Russia and China’s media manipulation agenda.
 A democracy without an honest, free, and fair press is on a slippery slope.
 Real news is not meant to be self-validating nor is it supposed to espouse a point of view.
 It is there to help inform and educate us about the things that matter and affect the world around us, not make us feel good.

-The good news is that maybe our system will end up working in the end despite us – we shall see.
+The good news is that our system may end up working in the end despite us – we shall see.
 I hope we all see this obvious dysfunction as a wake-up call and collectively strive to stop our downward spiral.
 We’ve rallied before.
 More than 1.3 million people have died defending the principles of this country since our founding in 1776.
 Let’s not let it unravel on our watch.
-If we do nothing, we know what ultimately happens in a deeply divided nation with leaders who stoke the flames of disunion.
+If we do nothing, we know what happens in a deeply divided nation with leaders who fan the flames of disunion.
 To quote Abraham Lincoln, “A house divided against itself will not stand” for too much longer…

-As you caste your ballot this year:
+As you cast your ballot this year:

-- Vote for the candidates who will bring us back together not further tear us apart.
+- Vote for the candidates who will bring us back together, not further tear us apart.